Debunking Common Flu and Flu Vaccine Myths

 Myth #2: The flu shot can cause severe side effects.

 Truth: Flu vaccination has a good safety record.
 Extensive research has demonstrated the safety of flu vaccines, too.
-Plus, hundreds of millions of people in the United States have safely received an annual flu vaccine.
+Plus, hundreds of millions of people in the United States have safely received one of the various types of flu vaccines available each year.

 Flu vaccines may cause side effects in different people, just as other medical products might do.
 Most of these side effects are mild and last no more than a few days.
 Some common side effects from flu vaccines include, fever, headache, muscle aches and nausea.
 If you have a flu shot instead of a nasal spray, you could have soreness, redness or swelling on the place you received the flu shot.